Brackenbury Counselling

 Becoming more anger aware and learning to better regulate emotional responses

-Understanding and recovering from burn out
+Understanding and recovering from "burn out"

 Breaking free from an endless cycle of negative comparison with others